Economics Ph.D. Candidate,

 Worcester, MA 01610

-Trade and Spatial Distribution of Firms: Quantitative Analysis of Chinese Manufacturing
+Trade Costs, Entry Costs, and the Spatial Distribution of Chinese Manufacturing Firms (Job Market Paper)

 with Kensuke Suzuki and Junfu Zhang